 The memory of our past sport martial arts leaders are priceless and we are going to build a home for their memories.
 Imagine a bust of the past leader in bronze or silver detailed to his authentic look and style.

-Click on a button, A hologram will appear maybe a lady of fame or maybe just a spoke person.
+Click on a button, and a hologram will appear maybe a lady of fame or maybe just a spokesperson.

-They start talking, going in detail who, what, when and where this person is famous for his legacy men like, Mas Oyama, Don Nagle, Robert Trias, Ed Parker, Sid Campbell, Ken Eubanks, Moses Powell, Pat Morita, Glen Rabago, Professor Visitacion, Peter Urban, John Kuhl, Al Weiss, Howard Jackson, Ken Knudson, Stuart Quan and all others we have lost who gave their life to Sport Karate and the martial arts.
+They start talking, going into detail about who, what, when, and where this person is famous for his legacy men like Mas Oyama, Don Nagle, Robert Trias, Ed Parker, Sid Campbell, Ken Eubanks, Moses Powell, Pat Morita, Glen Rabago, Professor Visitacion, Peter Urban, John Kuhl, Al Weiss, Howard Jackson, Ken Knudson, Stuart Quan, and all others we have lost who gave their life to Sport Karate and the martial arts.

-A history of sport karate/martial arts in photographs, books, videos, articles, magazines, newspapers and special relics of the past sign diplomas of famous sport karate heroes and champions.
-You’ll get to see up close old belts from all styles from retired and past legends . . . awards, autographs, rare and one of a kind certificates, patches, decals, rings, old papers and ancient documents, ancient and modern weapons from the five houses, uniforms and never seen before by the general public — which can only be seen here at the Sport Karate Museum.
+Imagine the history of sport karate/martial arts in photographs, books, videos, articles, magazines, newspapers, and special relics of the past signed diplomas of famous sport karate heroes and champions.
+You’ll get to see up close old belts from all styles from retired and past legends . . . awards, autographs, rare and one-of-a-kind certificates, patches, decals, rings, old papers, and ancient documents, ancient and modern weapons from the five houses, uniforms and never seen before by the general public — which can only be seen here at the Sport Karate Museum.

 This is a major project.

 It will take a team of avid martial artist-teachers and their devoted students and other experts to make this dream a reality.

 We need your help in the unification of this huge undertaking for the respect of the past and the teaching of the present so future generations can learn their origins and pass the knowledge on to others who see it.

 A special thank you to Robert Young and Black Belt Magazine.